 It may also mean a flexible returns policy resulting in a small hit in revenue to ensure that the customer is happy.
 But analysis of business success strongly suggests that short-term losses are offset by business growth if great customer service is given and, just as importantly, seen to be given.

 In today’s online world, with greater competition in a far larger connected community, it becomes imperative to measure the degree to which a customer is happy with a service, product, or experience.
-Customer satisfaction (CSAT) is often measured by a survey which asks how a customer feels with regard to their overall experience, with multiple choice answers commonly ranging from “highly unsatisfied” to “highly satisfied”.
+Customer satisfaction (CSAT) is often measured by a survey that asks how a customer feels with regard to their overall experience, with multiple choice answers commonly ranging from “highly unsatisfied” to “highly satisfied”.

 Why is measuring customer satisfaction important?

 If customer satisfaction isn’t measured, at-risk customers cannot be identified.
-These are the people who could potentially leave negative online customer reviews, a much amplified version of localised peer feedback of days gone by.
+These are the people who could potentially leave negative online customer reviews, a much-amplified version of localised peer feedback of days gone by.
 Conversely, happy customers cannot be recognised as potential referrers; an opportunity lost.

 CSAT surveys can be used to identify and motivate dissatisfied customers away from “churning”; a business term for the departure of customers who could leave negative reviews or warn others about their less than stellar experience.